-The Lakeland School District uses a Standards-Based Report Card for students in grades K-3.
-A committee of teachers and administrators worked collaboratively to create the report cards, and accompanying competency rubrics which are based on the PA Core Standards.
+The Lakeland School District uses a Standards-Based Report Card for students in grades K-4.
+A committee of teachers and administrators worked collaboratively to create the report cards which are based on the PA Core Standards.

 Why Did We Transition To A Standards-Based Reporting System?

-The Standards-Based Growth Report benefits students, teachers, and families.
-It allows students to be more aware of what is expected of them at each grade level, and allows them to view their progress towards an end of year target.
+The Standards-Based Report Card benefits students, teachers, and families.
+It allows students to be more aware of what is expected of them at each grade level, and allows them to view their progress in relation to grade level expectations.
 It gives teachers across the district a better understanding of what each child should know and be able to do at each grade level, and provides consistency in grading practices.
-A Standards Based Growth Report provides teachers and families more detailed information regarding a child's strengths and needs to help guide both classroom instruction and at home supports, strengthening the home-school connection.
+A Standards Based Report Card provides teachers and families more detailed information regarding a child's strengths and needs to help guide both classroom instruction and at home supports, strengthening the home-school connection.

-The K-3 report card is issued four times a year.
-Instead of letter grades, it uses four categories to show your child's progress toward meeting an END OF YEAR standard expectation.
+The K-4 report card is issued four times a year.
+Instead of letter grades, it uses four categories to show your child's progress toward meeting QUARTERLY standard expectations.

 - NA: Standard not addressed this quarter.
 You should expect to see some NAs used in the first two quarters.
 This is because the entire curriculum cannot be taught at once.
 While some learning standards will be addressed throughout the entire year, others will be phased in as the school year progresses.